Planning for the Summit is being underwritten with a grant from the Amy P. Goldman Foundation

 10:30am – 10:50am: Networking Break

-10:50am – 11:20am: Promoting and Protecting Wildlife in Urban Iowa - Ryan Smith, Iowa Wildlife Federation; Jenni Boonjakuakal, Iowa Bird Rehabilitation
+10:50am – 11:20am: Promoting and Protecting Wildlife in Urban Iowa - Ryan Smith, Executive Director, Iowa Wildlife Federation; Jenni Boonjakuakal, Founder, Iowa Bird Rehabilitation

-11:20am – 11:50am: How Federal Farm Policy Impacts Nature, CRP, Soil Erosion and More - Matt Russell, acting Exec.
-Dir Iowa Farmers Union and former head, USDA Iowa FSA
+11:20am – 11:50am: How Federal Farm Policy Impacts Nature, CRP, Soil Erosion, Wetlands and More - Matt Russell, Executive Director, Iowa Farmers Union, former State Director, USDA Farm Services Agency - Iowa